beng2004/FullStackDatabaseWebsite/README.md

    - Attributes include Session_id, Goat_id, Activity_code, Activity_date, is_exported, and is_deleted.
    - This table facilitates the tracking of different activities carried out by goats during specific sessions, providing valuable insights into their behavior and performance.

-## Data Import

-The schema provides instructions for importing data from CSV files into respective tables using the `\copy` command.

-## Data Transformation

-The schema includes SQL queries for transforming data, such as creating derived tables like `GOAT_ACTIVITY`, `WEIGH_IN`, and `NOTE` based on the original tables.

-## Queries

-Several sample queries are provided to retrieve and analyze data, including:

-- Getting all weigh-ins for a specific goat.
-- Counting weigh-ins for each goat.
-- Retrieving weigh-ins within a specified date range.
-- Obtaining basic statistics on weigh-in data.
-- Finding the first weigh-in date for each goat.
-- Identifying the heaviest weight recorded for each goat.
-- Selecting notes created after a certain date.
-- Filtering male goats from the database.

-## Instructions

-1. Execute the `schema.sql` file in your PostgreSQL database to create the necessary tables and schema.
-2. Properly name your csvs and they will be auto imported into our schema.
-3. Execute the provided SQL queries to transform data and perform analysis as needed.
-4. Front end coming soon!

 ## Contributors